-Ask your dentist about supplemental fluoride treatments and dental sealants.
+Ask your dentist in Allentown about supplemental fluoride treatments and dental sealants.
 The sealants form a protective barrier on the teeth to prevent decay from forming.
 These are primarily used on the back molars, where deep grooves on the teeth can be a breeding ground for bacteria.

 Kids should start visiting the dentist regularly around the age of three.
 The twice-each-year rule pertains to children as well.
 Regular checkups and cleanings will help keep cavities in check.